 Extras

-Examination fees, School bus (Kura), breakfast club, after school club, homework club and lost or damaged books charges will be added to bills and charges for extras will be added to boarders’ fee accounts where necessary.
+Examination fees, School bus (Zeelo), breakfast club, after school club, homework club, and lost or damaged books charges will be added to bills, and charges for extras will be added to boarders’ fee accounts where necessary.
 Pupils in Years 3 and above may buy breakfast.

 Fees must be paid on or before the first day of each term.